At 19 weeks pregnant, you’ve got your energy back and you feel great!

 Vernix caseosa protects your baby’s sensitive skin from being damaged by amniotic fluid.

 Without vernix, your baby would be very wrinkled at birth, similar to when you’re in a bath for too long.

 Some babies lose their vernix before birth.
 Some, however, are born with this white, greasy coating covering all of the body.

 It is actually very good for a baby’s skin and can be left until it is absorbed on its own.

 Want to know more?
 Read 6 Reasons To Delay Your Baby’s First Bath.

 At 19 weeks of pregnancy, your baby is still small but will start to put on brown fat.
 This will help to keep the baby warm after birth.

 If you’re having a boy, his scrotum is solid by now.

-If you’re pregnant with a girl, her vagina is beginning to hollow out.
+If you’re 19 weeks pregnant with a girl, her vagina is beginning to hollow out.
 She has about six million eggs in her ovaries.

-At 19 weeks pregnant, your baby weighs about 240 grams, and is about 15.25 cm long, roughly the size of a mango.
+At week 19 of pregnancy, your baby weighs about 0.24 kgs (8.4 ounces) and is about 15.25 cm (6 inches) in length, roughly the size of a mango.